Personal Development Baby Steps That Actually Stick

 7. Build a Daily Gratitude Practice (Without the Cringe)

-I know, I know.
-Gratitude journals sound like something your yoga instructor’s life coach would recommend.
-But they work.
+I know.
+Gratitude journals sound like something your yoga instructor’s life coach would prescribe.
+They still work.

-After bad production days, I force myself to write three things that didn’t go wrong.
-Not “I’m grateful for sunshine” generic crap.
-Specific things: “The actor nailed that emotional scene on take two.”
+After bad production days I write three things that didn’t go wrong.
+Not “grateful for sunshine” filler.
+Specifics: “The actor nailed the scene on take two.”
 “My DP suggested a shot that saved the schedule.”
-“I didn’t lose my temper when the permit fell through.”
+“I didn’t lose it when the permit fell through.”

 How to do it: